Governance & Reliability

 Economic Viability Can it sustain itself financially and strategically?

-Each domain contains pillars — the irreducible failure modes within that domain.
+Each domain contains pillars: the irreducible failure modes within that domain.
 A pillar earns its place when its failure can destroy trust independently, without being reducible to any other pillar.
+The sixteen pillars are defined in the domain sections that follow and gathered in the Framework Summary near the end.

 Why sixteen pillars and not thirty

-Pillars are irreducible failure modes.
-A failure earns a pillar when it can destroy trust on its own — when it cannot be reduced to, or absorbed by, any other pillar without losing something essential.
-If a failure only amplifies other failures, it becomes a control or sub-pillar within an existing domain.
+A failure earns a pillar when it can destroy trust on its own: when it cannot be reduced to, or absorbed by, any other pillar without losing something essential.
+If it only amplifies other failures, it is a control within an existing domain.

 This is why Observability is a pillar and "logging" is not.
 Why Controllability is a pillar and "kill switch documentation" is not.
 The framework is designed to be stable, not exhaustive.

 Some pillars are genuinely coupled.
-Resilience and Stability are the clearest example: a highly stable system rarely tests its resilience, and a system with strong resilience can survive stability failures that would otherwise be catastrophic.
-The coupling is real.
-Resilience is retained as a distinct pillar because the recovery architecture required — graceful degradation, fault tolerance, tested rollback — represents a separate design investment that stable systems routinely neglect.
+Resilience and Stability are the clearest example, and Resilience is retained because the recovery architecture it demands (graceful degradation, fault tolerance, tested rollback) is a separate design investment that stable systems routinely neglect.
 Stability prevents failure.
 Resilience contains it when prevention fails.
 A system can be stable and fragile simultaneously.

 Similarly, Transparency and Accountability are coupled but distinct.
 A system can communicate what it does (Transparency) without anyone being assigned responsibility for what it does (Accountability).
-One can exist without the other.
 The distinction preserves two different obligations: one to the public, one to the law.

 Two foundational layers